gitjeff05/jupyterlab-minimalist-image/README.md

 ---

-**Note**: This is not exactly a fair comparison because the scipy image from Jupyter Docker Stacks includes so much more (e.g., Conda, JupyterHub, Git, Emacs and more).
+**Note**: This is not *exactly* a fair comparison because the scipy image from Jupyter Docker Stacks includes so much more (e.g., Conda, JupyterHub, Git, Emacs and more).

-# How to Run
+# How to Build and Run this Container:

 ## Build

 Currently, this image is not published to a registry.
 As a result, you *cannot* use `docker pull` yet.
-To build the image just run the following from the root directory:
+To build the image just run the following from the root directory of this project:

 ```bash
 > export DOCKER_BUILDKIT=1